JoAnna Lund: Biography

 After starting her business, Lund became a nationally known spokeswoman for healthier eating.
 She was elected to represent Iowa at President Clinton's White House Council on Small Business in 1995.
-During that same year, the Governor of Iowa appointed her to serve on the Iowa Rural Health & Primary Care Commission.
-She hosted a weekly radio show on WOC Radio in DeWitt, Iowa and was featured in National publications such as The New York Times, People and Forbes.
+During that same year, Governor Brandstad, appointed her to serve on the Iowa Rural Health & Primary Care Commission.
+She hosted a weekly radio show on WOC Radio in DeWitt and was featured in national publications such as The New York Times, People and Forbes.
 She has been interviewed on hundreds of regional television and radio shows, and is one of the top-selling cookbook authors on the television shopping channel, QVC Shopping network.
 During one hour-long appearance on QVC, she sold almost 200,000 books.
 In January 1997, she launched her own cooking show on PBS-TV, JoAnna Lund's HELP Yourself.

 Lund was a member of the International Association of Culinary Professionals; Society for Nutrition Education; National Federation of Press Women; Association of Food Journalists; Mid-America Publishers Association; National Association of Independent Publishers; Publishers Marketing Association; and the International Association of Independent Publishers.
 She was a recipient of a Certificate of Nomination as Inc. Magazine's Entrepreneur of the Year from Iowa for 1993–95.
 She worked as a commercial insurance underwriter for 18 years before starting Healthy Exchanges.

 Lund appeared on CNN and the Home Shopping Club and wrote numerous cookbooks.

 Lund sold the most books on QVC, up to the time of her death in May 2006.